pauladjata/search_ipynb_file_for_string/README.md

 To use:

-cd into directory which you would like to search in command line: [ python search_notebook.py "string to search" ] search string must be surrounded by double quotes
+a. cd into directory which you would like to search
+b. in command line: [ python search_notebook.py "string to search" ]
+c. the search string must be surrounded by double quotes